New Church, VA

 52 people

-As of 2023, 11.5% of New Church, VA residents (44 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 11.5% of New Church, VA residents (44 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in New Church, VA was 10.7%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in New Church, VA compared to that of it's neighboring and parent geographies.